Criteria for helping preserve wealth and dealing with estate liquidity issues using Internal Revenue Code Section 6166.

 Seek outside advice

-Although section 6166 has been widely used to deal with a looming estate tax bill, individuals should be aware of its criticisms and potential pitfalls.
-The rules for section 6166 are complex, its application is ambiguous in certain circumstances, and it may be unsuitable for actual business structures.
-As a result, when you analyze whether or not to use this strategy, you should make sure that you conduct proper due diligence with your tax and legal advisors to determine if section 6166 is appropriate and cost-efficient or whether you should be considering another strategy.
+Although section 6166 has been widely used to deal with a looming estate tax bill, its rules are complex, its application is ambiguous in certain circumstances, and it may be unsuitable for actual business structures.
+As a result, when you analyze whether or not to use this strategy, you should conduct proper due diligence with your tax and legal advisors to determine if section 6166 is appropriate and cost-efficient or whether you should be considering another strategy.

 Trust services available through banking and trust affiliates in addition to non-affiliated companies of Wells Fargo Advisors.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.